New York Locomotive Works

-New York Locomotive Works.
-Breese Kneeland and Company was a nineteenth century builder of steam locomotive engines located at Jersey City, New Jersey.
+Breese, Kneeland, and Company was a nineteenth century builder of steam locomotive engines located at Jersey City, New Jersey.
 Initially styled the New York Locomotive Works, the company was active under various ownerships in building steam locomotives from 1853 until 1873.
 The original proprietors were Charles Kneeland, William Hamilton and S. Breese.
 Encrease Personette Gould (1822-1876), usually known as E. P. Gould, a well known mechanic and formerly the mechanical superintendent of the Hudson River Railroad was the first shop foreman and designer.

 Locomotives

 The initial products were noted for their up to the minute designs and were well received.
 The first two locomotives went to the Hudson River Railroad in 1853.
 Named the Superior and the Baltic they were very large for their time, weighing 29 tons and were fitted with 78 inch driving wheels.
 They also featured advanced features such as straight top boilers, front end throttles and more heating surface than most contemporary locomotives.